Nercury/binser/README.md

 var hash = MyType.deserialize(buffer);
 ```

 The buffer is node's Buffer object.
+Custom types can be nested.

 ### Serialize/deserialize built-in object

-Your created type can be interchanged with any built-in type.
+Created type can be interchanged with any built-in type.
-For example, you can serialize and deserialize a string:
+For example, serializing and deserializing a string:

 ```javascript
 var buffer = types.String.serialize("Hello World!");